Nomad-Media/samples-js/user-manager/Readme.md

 In the nomad-sdk/js directory there are two versions of the Nomad SDK.
 There is the sdk.min.js file which is a minified version of the sdk, and the sdk-debug.js file which is a concatenated version of the sdk.
 The sdk-debug file will show you all the parameter documentation and readable code.

+## Content Definitions

+At the top of the server.js file, there are content definition ids.
+These ids different for each environment.
+Change the content definition ids to the content definition ids of the environment you are using.

 ## Create User

 To create a user, enter the email of the user you want to create.
 Then enter the properties of the user you want to create.
 Then click the `Create User` button.